Types of Cheddar Cheese

 Table of Content

-Wondering what the differences are between the many cheddar cheese types?
+Are you finding yourself pondering about cheddar cheese?
+Asking questions like what is cheddar cheese?
+Or wondering what the differences are between the many cheddar cheese types?
 The difference between types of cheddar comes down to one factor: Aging!

 Mild Cheddar Cheese